ryanbaejh/Shopping-List-App/README.md

 - Lists added to local stoarage for easy access
 - Various UI addition to support these added features

-Please understand that the database is open for anyone with a link to view so beware of what you put in.
+Please understand that the database is open for anyone with a link to view and write so beware of what you put in.

 Link to web app: https://slwebapp.netlify.app